schambon/SimRunner/README.md

 * Does not support arrayfilters, hint
 * Only top-level fields can be remembered
-* Template doesn't have a way to generate variable-length arrays
 * No support for transactions or indeed, multi-operation workflows ("read one doc and update another")

 Plans